ihmeuw/vivarium_public_health/docs/source/concepts/disease/model.rst

 +++++++++++++++++++++++

 :class:`~vivarium_public_health.disease.state.TransientDiseaseState` uses
-vivarium's :class:`~vivarium.framework.state_machine.Transient` mixin to create states that simulants pass through instantaneously within a single time step.
+vivarium's :class:`~vivarium.engine.framework.state_machine.Transient` mixin to create states that simulants pass through instantaneously within a single time step.
 This is useful for intermediate states in multi-step disease progressions, e.g. an "infection" state that immediately resolves to either "with_condition" or